ggxchain/documentation/docs/glossary.md

 ## Staking

-"Reserving" tokens (for GGX network, GGX tokens) which are put up as "collateral" for a chance to produce a valid block (and thus obtain a block reward).
-Validators and nominators (who back validators through NPoS) together stake their GGX tokens in order to add blocks.
+In Golden Gate, staking refers to locking up a certain amount of GGX tokens to participate in network consensus and governance.
+Staking is a key mechanism in the Golden Gate ecosystem, as it helps secure the network and enables token holders to vote in the decision-making process.
 ## Stash account

-In Golden Gate, a stash account is the primary account that holds a user's GGX tokens and is used for staking and nominating on the network.
+In Golden Gate, a stash account is a primary account that holds a user's GGX tokens.
 When a user wants to participate in staking and nominating activities, they must first transfer their GGX tokens to their stash account.

 ## State transition function